Delightful Adventures

 Instructions:

-• Turn oven on to "warm" setting or to 200°F to keep your finished waffles warm and crispy (click here for more info on keeping waffles crispy).
+• Turn oven on to "warm" setting or to 200°F to keep your finished waffles warm and crispy (click here for more info on (how to keep waffles crispy).

 • Turn on waffle maker to desired temperature setting.
 Setting will vary depending on your waffle maker and how you prefer your waffles.